 Moscow – Vladimir: Gorkovskoe highway is the former Vladimir Highway – merchant’s road to Nizhnyi Novgorod Fair and prisoner’s path to an exile.

-1 day (Friday) or 2 days (Friday – Saturday) tour by car to Vladimir – Suzdal – Sergiev Posad goes through Yuriev-Polsky and Alexandrov small historical towns.
+The way to Vladimir – Suzdal – Sergiev Posad goes through Yuriev-Polsky and Alexandrov small historical towns.
 We travel by car (VW Minivan with Wi-fi).

-The town of Vladimir (1108) was the 12th century political center of North-Eastern Russia.
+The town of Vladimir (founded in 1108) was the 12th century political center of North-Eastern Russia.
 Authentic Assumption and Dmitrievsky Cathedrals, the Golden Gate of the town, part of the earthen rampart of the old city wall are preserved since than.

 19th century provincial period is traced by streets in the down town.